 Students must designate a course as Ungraded Option within the first two weeks of the semester.
-At the end of the semester, instructors submit regular letter grades, and these grades are converted into either CRD or NCR by the Office of Records and Registration.
-Passing grades will receive a CRD designation, while a failing grade will receive a NCR designation.
+At the end of the semester, instructors submit regular letter grades, and these grades are converted into either CD or ND by the Office of Records and Registration.
+Passing grades will receive a CD designation, while a failing grade will receive a ND designation.
 The Ungraded Option is not available during the summer session.

-The Ungraded Option is made available to TCNJ students in order to encourage them to pursue particularly challenging course experiences in which they might otherwise not enroll.
+The Ungraded Option is made available to students at The College of New Jersey in order to encourage them to pursue particularly challenging course experiences in which they might otherwise not enroll.
 Full participation in the course is expected.
 Course selection will normally be made among a student's free electives.
 However while Ungraded Option course cannot be applied toward majors or minor, they can be selected from major or minor courses once the minimum requirements for the major or minor have been completed.
 A maximum of four Ungraded Option course units may be applied to a baccalaureate degree.
 Ungraded Option courses do not count toward the minimum number of course units needed to be on the Dean's List or to graduate with honors.
 The Ungraded Option cannot be used to repeat a course in conjunction with the Repeat Course Policy.